 Comprehensive assessment of ECG intervals and arrhythmias is now practical in both preclinical and clinical research studies.
 A subset of the available information is currently required by the FDA, and researchers are challenged to balance the value of knowing more against potential liabilities of evaluating and submitting incremental data.

-Key topics covered during this webinar will include:
+Key topics covered during this webinar include:

 - Opportunities to improve FDA acceptance of phase I (IQ-CSRC) studies in support of TQT waivers.